calmm-js/karet/README.md

 # Karet

-Karet is an experimental library that allows you to embed [Kefir](http://rpominov.github.io/kefir/) observables into [React](https://facebook.github.io/react/) Virtual DOM.
+Karet is a library that allows you to embed [Kefir](http://rpominov.github.io/kefir/) observables into [React](https://facebook.github.io/react/) Virtual DOM.